CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 The expansion is now geometric, arithmetic, and exponential.
 And, we do project that Langlands scholars and string theorists have done a major amount of work to define this space and its automorphic forms .
 Here is a discovery process whereby every equation within Langlands programs can be tested within a highly-structured environment.
 We need help with simple questions: “Might the radius of our infinitesimal sphere be a string?”
 We need help with more difficult questions, i.e. “Does this model reopen Witten’s equations of state within the Seiberg–Witten invariants?”

 Complexity and shortcuts: This simple base-2 ordering system quickly becomes complex.
 Each of the nineteen subsequent prime-number notations — 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37, 41, 43, 47, 53, 59, and 61 — could be used to test and instantiate more complex mathematics.
 The remaining prime numbers — 67, 71, 73, 79, 83, 89, 97, 101, 103, 107, 109, 113, 127, 131, 137, 139, 149, 151, 157, 163, 167, 173, 179, 181, 191, 197 and 199 — also open new potentials.

 Our little universe gets smaller.
 Base-2 is just one dimension of this expansion.
-This universe appears to be opportunistic so may well use base-3, base-5, base-7, base-11 and base-13.
+This universe appears to be opportunistic so may well figure out how to use base-3, base-5, base-7, base-11 and base-13.
 What might be the linear components?
 How would linearity relate to the dynamics of base-2?
-Might there be simple coupling that introduces yet even more complex functions for this universe.
-Of course, most notations are included within base-2, base-3 and base-5.
-Here would be John Wheeler’s infamous wormholes work?
+Might there be simple coupling that introduces yet even more complex functions for this universe?
+How would John Wheeler’s infamous wormholes work?
 How do we constructively open our imaginations and its science fiction?